leighklotz/llamafiles/README.md

 # LLM Help CLI for Linux

-- using https://github.com/Mozilla-Ocho/llamafile and scripts from https://github.com/jart
+_ Using https://github.com/Mozilla-Ocho/llamafile and scripts from https://github.com/jart _

 This repository provides an LLM Help CLI for Linux and Mac systems to provide help, summarization, coding assistance, system information queries, image renaming, etc.